Friday, October 26, 2012

 Tax Rates In Argentina

-The sales tax rate is currently at 21 percent on any purchases, or bill for services rendered.
+The sales tax rate is currently at 21 percent on any purchases or bill for services rendered.
 The personal income tax rate is at 35 percent, and the corporate tax rate is approximately 35 percent.

 Who Controls The Taxes In Argentina?

 Similar to its American counterpart, the IRS, The AFIP controls the way that taxes are collected.
 They also ensure that Argentine businesses are legit, registered, and report their tax earnings and make the appropriate payments to the provincial government.
+On the other hand, they're not as strict if they catch you not paying anything.
+You might get a stern look and a verbal reprimand, but you can negotiate how to pay your penalty fees in monthly installments.
+This is far more reasonable in my opinion, and as far as I know, they haven't sent people to prison for tax evasion.

 The Downside To Not Collecting Annual Income Taxes

-Some might say that the national debt in Argentina would be easier to manage if they adopted a similar practice of collecting annual income taxes like they do in the United States.
+Some might say that the national debt in Argentina would be easier to manage if they adopted a similar practice of collecting annual income taxes like they do in The United States.
 Unfortunately, the current practice has led some provincial governments to collect taxes in other ways, such as handing out traffic tickets with excessive fines or raising the cost of food, and utilities.
 Then again, Argentinians get free health care and free higher education so it’s understandable that the government would find other ways of collecting taxes from the public.

 No comments: